Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild

-\smallsection{Technical Debt in Software Development} Technical debt is a core topic in software engineering research for years.
+\smallsection{Technical Debt in Software Development} Technical debt has been a core topic in software engineering research for years.
 Previous work has introduced many automated methods to identify code smells and self-admitted technical debt in software repositories~\cite{yan2018automating, ren2019neural, palomba2018diffuseness}.
 Beyond detection, many studies have also investigated the lifecycle of technical debt in human-written code.
 Tufano~\ea~\cite{tufano2017and} showed that code smells are often introduced during normal development.
 Once introduced, they can linger in the codebase for a long time before anyone removes them~\cite{tufano2017and}.
 Digkas~\ea~\cite{digkas2018developers} identified a similar pattern in large open-source ecosystems.
 Their results showed that technical debt mainly accumulates when new code is added~\cite{digkas2018developers, digkas2020can}.
 Other studies further suggest that debt is rarely removed in an intentional way, and that automated repayment is still difficult in practice~\cite{zampetti2018self, mastropaolo2023towards}.

 Prior studies provide a strong foundation for understanding technical debt in human-written software.
 However, it remains unclear whether AI-generated code follows the same patterns, and whether the same tools and techniques can be applied to it.
 Our work fills this gap by analyzing the technical debt in AI-generated code and exploring how it persists in production repositories over time.